akk20/Triad-Programming-Contest-2021/README.md

 · An N x N adjacency matrix where element i, k (column k of row i) of the matrix is 1 if node i has an edge to node k and zero if it does not.

 ![P8_image](https://user-images.githubusercontent.com/64885462/114446826-ac6f1b00-9b9f-11eb-99f7-926b603f270f.jpg)
-Adjacency matrix for the above graph
+Graph for the adjacency matrix in the input

 Example input in `connectivity.txt`:
 ```